treejamie/helloworld/README.md

 ## Rules

 1. Each example should be the most minimal "project" imaginable.
+2. Each example should demonstrate the most maximal understanding of that language & ecosystem.
 2. Each example should have tests to ensure the output is correct.
 3. Have a bit of fun, but at the same time follow best practice of the given ecosystem.